-The number one enemy of any power amp is heat.
-We have listed the minimum impedance of the 550x at 4 ohms so that the extraordinary amount of power available in this two-rack-space configuration is not compromised by exposing the power amp to the additional heat that operation at 2.6 ohms or 2 ohms would generate.
-(SWR recommends that, when rackmounting your 550x, leave at least one open rack space to allow for proper ventilation and cooling.)
-Consequently, damage to the power amplifier section of the 550x may occur if speaker enclosures with total impedances less than the minimum loads listed above are connected to the speaker output section.
+These three hookups will provide between 400 and 450 watts of power, but as previously mentioned, your amplifier will run hotter, the fan will run constantly, and an amp that runs at or near its minimum impedance all the time may wear the life of its components faster than normal.
+Furthermore, damage to the power amplifier section of the 350x may occur if speaker enclosures with total impedances less than the minimum loads listed above are connected to the speaker output section.
 The owner's manual that came with your speaker cabinet should state its total impedance.
 On SWR speaker enclosures, the total impedance is generally indicated on the speaker's input panel.

-So how do you determine the total impedance of two cabinets hooked up to your 550x?
-Here's a quick key of the two most common setups:
+So how do you determine the total impedance of two cabinets hooked up to your 350x?
+Here's a quick key of the most common setups:

-''' One 8 ohm enclosure + one 8 ohm enclosure = 4 ohms total impedance (OK) One 8 ohm enclosure + one 4 ohm enclosure = 2.6 ohms total impedance (not OK) '''
+One 8 ohm enclosure + one 8 ohm enclosure = 4 ohms total impedance One 4 ohm enclosure + one 4 ohm enclosure = 2 ohms total impedance One 8 ohm enclosure + one 4 ohm enclosure = 2.6 ohms total impedance